-While we are obviously judicious in decisions with your portfolio, it's the return on your life that matters most.
-And since our time is more limited each day and can never be replenished, this is the lens we look through in advising on your financial life.
+While we're judicious in our decisions with your portfolio, it's the return on your life that matters most.
+And since our time is more limited each day and can never be replenished, the above quote by Thoreau is the lens we look through when advising on your financial life.

 Thinking about time, rather than money, spurs people to engage in activities that promote well being.
-While the saying "time is money" is wise from an financial perspective, it's counter productive from a happiness perspective.
+While the saying "time is money" may be financially wise, it's counterproductive from a happiness perspective.
 Rather than seeing time as a way to get more money, view happier time as an end in itself.

-When it comes to happiness, the joy of getting is pales in comparison to the joy of giving.
-Research shows the by far the biggest payoff of all is spending on others.
-As humans, we're predisposed to experience joy from giving.
+When it comes to happiness, the joy of getting pales in comparison to the joy of giving.
+Research shows that by far the biggest payoff of all is spending on others.

 The act of giving and helping others kindles self esteem and brings happiness.
 Science shows happiness is directly correlated to the amount of gratitude we show.